nl nl en en

 Biodiversity and mining

 Mining plays a crucial role in the energy transition and the pressure on this sector will only grow in the coming years.
-In collaboration with a group of investors, the VBDO is engaged in collective engagement with a number of large mining companies.
-Specifically, the themes of water management, biodiversity and landscape restoration after the closure of a mine are examined.
+In collaboration with a group of investors, the VBDO is engaged in collective engagement with several large mining companies.
+Specifically, the themes of biodiversity, deforestation, conservation areas, FPIC for Indigenous Peoples and local communities, and alignment with international standards (such as IRMA).

-An engagement process has been running on the theme of water management since 2020 and in the course of 2022 this engagement was extended to biodiversity.
-Engagement guides have been written for the three themes that are publicly available (water management & mining, biodiversity & mining and reclamation & mining).
-Also, an investor statement has also been launched on water management that has been endorsed by a large group of (international) investors.
+An engagement process has been running on the theme of water management since 2020 and in 2022 this engagement was extended to biodiversity.
+Engagement guides have been written for the three publicly available themes (water management & mining, biodiversity & mining and reclamation & mining).
+Also, an investor statement has been launched on water management that has been endorsed by a large group of (international) investors.